in Asheville and the WNC area

 Spores: are reproductive ‘seeds’ for mold that travel through the air

-Mycotoxins: are toxins produced by fungus that can cause disease or death in humans or animals
+Mycotoxins: are toxins produced by fungi that can cause disease or death in humans or animals

-Aspergillus/Penicillium: are molds that are very common in basements and crawl spaces.
-In large amounts they can be an indicator of air quality issues.
+Aspergillus/Penicillium: these are molds that are very common in basements and crawl spaces.
+In large amounts, they can be an indicator of air quality issues.
 Known to have mycotoxin and allergenic potential.